 R. Masters program hours: Students fall into one of several program categories:

 - Extended Degree Program students: The field education schedule may be individually arranged and must be approved by the student's Field Education Coordinator.
 In Spring Quarter of their first year Extended Degree program students complete their one credit Introduction to Field Education course.
-Foundation students complete a total of 320 hours in the agency; Advanced students complete 720 hours of practicum.
+Generalist students complete a total of 360 hours in the agency; Specialized students complete 680 hours of practicum.
 Weekly hours are negotiable and may vary, as most students work full or part time and need to carefully plan and arrange field education schedules.

-1) Field Education Instructor Training: New field instructors are required to attend two three-hour workshops, which cover an overview of the BASW or MSW curriculum; roles and responsibilities of Field Education Instructors, students, and the School; safety for students in placement settings; educational assessment; educational contracting; learning styles assessment; problem-solving with students; assessment of student progress; and student evaluation.
+1) Field Education Instructor Training: New field instructors are required to attend training, which covers an overview of the BASW or MSW curriculum; roles and responsibilities of Field Education Instructors, students, and the School; safety for students in placement settings; educational assessment; educational contracting; learning styles assessment; problem-solving with students; assessment of student progress; and student evaluation.

 2) Field Education Liaison: Each agency is assigned a Field Education Coordinator from the School faculty as liaison.
 The Field Education Liaison will visit the agency at least once during the student's field education to provide information regarding School expectations, and offer suggestions regarding the coordination of classroom and practicum activities.
 The Liaison may assist with the development of the educational contract and/or evaluation if needed, and answer questions regarding the School's educational programs and policies.
 The Field Education Liaison should be contacted if the student or Field Education Instructor have any difficulty with placement suitability or performance.
 The Liaison will also review the educational contract and quarterly evaluations and assign the quarterly grade for practicum.